 - (a) Electronic Filing Required.
 Except as expressly provided or in exceptional circumstances preventing a Filing User from filing electronically, all documents filed with the court shall be electronically filed in compliance with the following procedures. - (1) Exemptions from Electronic Filing Requirement.
-The following are exempted from the requirement of electronic filing: - (A) In a criminal case, the charging documents, including the complaint, information, indictment, and any superseding indictment; affidavits in support of search and arrest warrants, pen registers, trap and trace requests,
+The following are exempted from the requirement of electronic filing: - (A) In a criminal case, the charging documents, including the complaint, information, indictment, and any superseding indictment; affidavits in support of search and arrest warrants, pen registers, trap and trace requests, wiretaps, and other related documentation; and ex parte documents filed in connection with ongoing criminal investigations;

-- wiretaps, and other related documentation; and ex parte documents filed in connection with ongoing criminal investigations; - (B) Documents filed by pro se litigants (prisoner and non-prisoner); - (C) Official administrative records or transcripts of prior court or administrative proceedings from other courts or agencies that are required to be filed by law, rule, or local rule; and - (D) Sealed civil complaints (these documents should be filed on a CD-ROM disk with the clerk along with a motion to seal the case).
-See Local Rule CV-5(a)(7)(A).
+- (B) Documents filed by pro se litigants (prisoner and non-prisoner); - (C) Official administrative records or transcripts of prior court or administrative proceedings from other courts or agencies that are required to be filed by law, rule, or local rule; and - (D) Sealed civil complaints (these documents should be filed with the clerk along with a motion to seal the case pursuant to submission instructions provided by the clerk's office).
+See Local Rule 5(a)(7)(A).